The Complete Guide to Adjustment of Status Through Marriage

 BASICS OF ADJUSTMENT OF STATUS THROUGH MARRIAGE TO A U.S. CITIZEN

-No matter your circumstance, applying for adjustment of status and filing for a marriage-based green card can be an overwhelming task.
-Here, Austin immigration lawyer Michael G. Murray, P.A. guides you through the steps to follow and what to expect when looking to apply for a green card through marriage.
+No matter your circumstance, applying for an adjustment of status and filing for a marriage-based green card to become a lawful permanent resident can be an overwhelming task.
+Here, Austin immigration lawyer Michael G. Murray, P.A., guides you through the steps to follow and what to expect when looking to apply for a green card through marriage.

 WHO CAN APPLY FOR ADJUSTMENT OF STATUS?

-If you are a foreign national married to a U.S. citizen or vice versa, you can easily apply for adjustment of status and get a marriage-based green card to live in the States with the status of lawful permanent residence.
+If you are a foreign national married to a U.S. citizen or vice versa, who entered the U.S through the visa waiver program, you can easily apply for an adjustment of status and get a marriage-based green card to live in the States with the status of lawful permanent residence.
 But things that matter in applying for a green card include your background check.
-If the foreign spouse comes to the U.S. without a lawful means or has a criminal record, the process would be strict for them.
+If the foreign spouse comes to the U.S. without a lawful means or has a criminal record, it will be against the immigration laws, and the process would be strict for them.
 Moreover, there would be fewer chances of getting your application accepted.